aspose-words/Aspose.Words-API-References/english/net/aspose.words/pagesetup/verticalalignment/_index.md

 ---
 title: PageSetup.VerticalAlignment
 second_title: Aspose.Words for .NET API Reference
 description: PageSetup property.
-Returns or sets the vertical alignment of text on each page in a document or section in C#
+Returns or sets the vertical alignment of text on each page in a document or section in C#.
 type: docs
 weight: 450
 url: /net/aspose.words/pagesetup/verticalalignment/